-As part of improving the quality and effectiveness of Barton Court's Careers Education and Guidance for our students, Ms Cullimore (Lead Teacher of RE and PSHEE) is working with governors, heads of year, teaching staff, students, parents, external agencies, further education institutions and businesses so that Barton Court continues to ensure that our students receive excellent Careers Education, Information, Advice and Guidance (CEIAG).
+As part of improving the quality and effectiveness of Barton Court's Careers Education and Guidance for our students, Mr Lintott (Associate Assistant Head Teacher) and Ms Cullimore (Lead Teacher of RE and PSHEE) are working with governors, heads of year, teaching staff, students, parents, external agencies, further education institutions and businesses so that Barton Court continues to ensure that our students receive excellent Careers Education, Information, Advice and Guidance (CEIAG).

 From Year 7 through to Year 13 students are encouraged to actively develop knowledge and skills that contribute to their preparations for the world of employment across a range of subjects, tutor time and dedicated focus days.
 Activities, including business and enterprise projects as well as workshops and specialist speakers, support our provision for our students.